Divi-Plus/Divi-Plus/README.md

 - 👋 Hi, I’m @Divi-Plus
-- 👀 I’m interested in ...Learning how to code ande develope websites and games
+- 👀 I’m interested in ...Learning how to code and develope websites and games
-- 🌱 I’m currently learning ...HTML and CSS
+- 🌱 I’m currently learning ...HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...Website Developement
-- 📫 How to reach me ...godwillcarl102@gmail.com
+- 📫 How to reach me ...ngwagodwill0@gmail.com

 <!---
 Divi-Plus/Divi-Plus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.